KasparEtter/ef1p/pages/internet/internet.md

 This is the case for [email attachments](https://en.wikipedia.org/wiki/Email_attachment) because email originally only supported 7-bit ASCII.
-If you attach a picture to an email, for example, then the picture is split into chunks of 6 bits and each chunk is encoded with one of 64 characters.
+If you attach a picture to an email, for example, then the picture is split into chunks of 6 bits, and each chunk is encoded with one of 64 characters.
-This encoding is called [Base64](https://en.wikipedia.org/wiki/Base64) and it needs to be reverted by the recipient in order to display the picture.
+This encoding is called [Base64](https://en.wikipedia.org/wiki/Base64), and it needs to be reverted by the recipient in order to display the picture.
 Base64 uses the characters `A` – `Z`, `a` – `z`, `0` – `9`, `+`, and `/`